Project-OpenBytes/portex/docs/source/schema/basic_grammar.rst

  Basic Grammar
 ###############

-Here is the basic grammar of OpenBytes Schema:
+Here is the basic grammar of Portex:

 .. code:: yaml